JmGarzon/TSR_model_comparison/README.md

 # Next Steps

-    Change Model Configurations: Adjust the configurations of the models to better suit your specific needs or experiment with different settings.
+- *Change Model Configurations*: Adjust the configurations of the models to better suit your specific needs or experiment with different settings.

-    Evaluate Pre-trained Models: Test different pre-trained models to assess their performance on the SynthTabNet dataset (Or any other dataset with the same structure).
+- *Evaluate Pre-trained Model*s: Test different pre-trained models to assess their performance on the SynthTabNet dataset (Or any other dataset with the same structure).

-    Fine-tuning: Fine-tune the models on any other relevant dataset to potentially improve performance.
+- *Fine-tuning*: Fine-tune the models on any other relevant dataset to potentially improve performance.

-    Create Metrics and Compare Results: Use the same tools to generate the S-TEDS metrics and compare the results across different configurations or fine-tuned models.
+- *Create Metrics and Compare Results*: Use the same tools to generate the S-TEDS metrics and compare the results across different configurations or fine-tuned models.

 # Contact